The focus of school improvement strategies has shifted from reforming whole schools to improving the quality of instruction in individual classrooms.

 Alison Wellington has expertise in rigorous evaluations of large-scale education projects.

-In the past, Wellington led major efforts for the What Works Clearinghouse, a large-scale project to promote informed education decision making, and was a key member on a national evaluation to evaluate the impact of teachers from Teacher For America and Teaching Fellows programs on secondary student math achievement.
+In the past, Wellington was the project director for national evaluation of the Teacher Incentive Fund and deputy project director on an evaluation of the impact of data driven instruction.
+These evaluations assessed the impact of teacher and principal pay-for-performance bonuses on educator effectiveness and student achievement, and the impact of data driven instruction on student achievement, respectively.
+Wellington also led major efforts for the What Works Clearinghouse, a large-scale project to promote informed education decision making, and was a key member on a national evaluation to evaluate the impact of teachers from Teach For America and Teaching Fellows programs on secondary student math achievement.

 Prior to joining Mathematica in 2007, Wellington had a 17-year career as an economics professor focusing on labor and health economics.
 She has published in the Journal of Human Resources, the American Sociological Review, Contemporary Economic Policy, Labour Economics, and Research in Labor Economics.
 She holds a Ph.D. in economics from the University of Michigan.